 Lunar New Year returns to Disneyland Resort 2020 with seasonal favorites and new offerings to celebrate Year of the Mouse.
 Join me as your Disneyland expert to guide you through this multi-cultural celebration at Disney California Adventure Park.
 Enjoy Disney Lunar New Year at Disney California Adventure park from January 17 through February 9, 2020.

 It’s time to celebrate Disney Lunar New Year—a celebration of Asian tradition and cultures, along with well wishes for the future.
 Our Lunar New Year celebration begins now with answers to your Lunar New Year frequently asked questions.

 What is Disney Lunar New Year?
-Lunar New Year celebrates Asian cultures through music, food, dance and tradition, with the addition of beloved Disney characters like Mulan and mushu.
-Lunar New Year is celebrated at Disney California Adventure Park from late January 25 through early February.
+Lunar New Year celebrates Asian cultures through music, food, dance and tradition, with the addition of beloved Disney characters like Mulan and Mushu.
+Lunar New Year is celebrated at Disney California Adventure Park from late January through early February.
 This year we’ll celebrate January 17 through February 9, 2020.

 Where is Disney Lunar New Year?
 Lunar New Year is celebrated at Disney California Adventure park, mostly along the pathway that borders Paradise Bay (the water area in front of Pixar Pier) and Paradise Gardens Park.
 In front of Paradise Gardens you’ll find live entertainment throughout the day and more food offerings.

 How much does Disney Lunar New Year cost?
 You can stroll through Lunar New Year marketplaces and enjoy live entertainment for free with valid theme park admission.
-Food and drinks are an additional cost (find exact prices on the Disneyland app), just like an other food and drinks in the parks.
+Food and drinks are an additional cost (find exact prices on the Disneyland app), just like any other food and drinks in the parks.
 Get discount Disneyland Resort tickets here.